t-p/fetch-flickr/Readme.markdown

 * * *
 This is a Sinatra app that fetches flickr photos.
 My goal was to get familiar with the flickr api.
-For the view I'm using haml.
-By clicking on the pictures
-you will get a nice animation for changing size.
-For
-that I'm using the jQuery plugin fancybox.

 Checkout the running application at heroku
 [fetch-flickr.heroku.com](https://fetch-flickr.heroku.com/)